RoseyChan420/oluninstaller/README.md

-# Outlook and OneDrive Uninstaller
+# Edge Complete Remover Tool

+> [!NOTE]
+> All of our free software is designed to respect your privacy, while being as simple to use as possible.
+Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
+By using our software, you acknowledge and agree to the terms of the license.

+> [!NOTE]
+> Original by [NovaWeb](https://github.com/mre31), used with permission.
+Thank you!

+> [!IMPORTANT]
+> This is a component for other software, and is not intended to be ran as standalone software.

-A simple script to completely remove Microsoft Outlook and OneDrive from Windows.
+A simple script to remove OneDrive and Outlook from Windows.

 ## Features